michalpixels/michal.ink/_posts/2024-11-02-bn-theai-click.md

 [Buy now: TheAI.click](https://www.namecheap.com/market/buynow/theai.click/){:target="_blank"}

+# Here are tips for projects hosted on this domain name.

 ## 1. AI Click Insights
 - **Description**: An AI-powered blog aggregator and recommendation engine, curating the latest in AI research, trends, and industry news.
 - **Technology Used**: Python, NLP libraries (e.g., SpaCy, NLTK), Django or Flask, BeautifulSoup for scraping, machine learning for recommendations.